officialdoniald/FileStoringWithDependency/README.md

 first version

 NOTE:
-This NuGetPackage will create 3 another folders: UWP, iOS and Droid.
+This NuGetPackage will create 3 other folders: UWP, iOS and Droid.
 That they are in a folder you have to move to the each Platform's folder like this:
 UWP -> <your_project_name>.UWP
 Droid -> <your_project_name>.Droid
 iOS -> <your_project_name>.iOS